Drift Is Dead. Before You Accept Salesloft's Recommendation, Read This.

 Here's what that recommendation means for your deployment timeline, your CRM hygiene, and your pipeline — and the questions you need to ask before you sign anything.

-Salesloft (now Clari + Salesloft) announced a strategic partnership with 1Mind, framing it as a "seamless transition to AI-driven revenue orchestration."
-1Mind's photorealistic AI avatars become the buyer-facing layer for Salesloft's platform going forward.
+Salesloft (now Clari + Salesloft) recently announced a strategic partnership, framing it as a "seamless transition to AI-driven revenue orchestration."
+Their partner's photorealistic AI avatars become the buyer-facing layer for Salesloft's platform going forward.

 The announcement is strategic.
 Salesloft is repositioning from a sales engagement tool into a broader "Predictive Revenue System."
-1Mind's avatar layer gives them a buyer-facing story to sell to boards.
+Their avatar layer gives them a buyer-facing story to sell to boards.

 The narrative is clean.
 The operational reality for Drift customers is not.